Scott24031/Scott24031.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to My Home Page"
+title: "Welcome to My Homepage"
 author_profile: true
 redirect_from:
   - /about/